50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 24. Pizza Party

 Yeah, okay — so this might be a bit of a cliché.
 Still, what group of office workers or students wouldn’t want to take a break from their workday with a fun party full of donated pizzas?
-This is a fun auction item that will probably do well at many school fundraisers.
+Even if you can’t get a restaurant to sponsor this event, pizza parties are one of the more inexpensive silent auction ideas and can fetch a good closing bid.

 25. Cameo App-Style Appearances